-The email telling you who your opponent is will come with either a password-protected attachment that contains the topics for the debate, or a password to open the attachment.
-Once the teams are together and ready to go, unlock the topics using the password and have the teams rank the topics from 1 to 3, with 1 being their favourite.
+You'll get a labelled, sealed envelope that contains the topics for each of the debates on your draw.
+Once the teams are together and ready to go, they should open their envelopes and rank the topics from 1 to 3, with 1 being their favourite.
 Only the 4 students debating can do that ranking - teachers and other students can't contribute or give advice.
 Once the teams are ready, any topic ranked 3rd is crossed off, and then the most popular remaining topic is chosen for the debate.
 If the 2 topics left are equally popular, then you should toss a coin to decide between the topics.
 Finally, you should toss a coin again to decide who will be the affirmative and the negative.
 The winner of that coin toss is the affirmative team (they don't get to pick a side).
 If you're debating online and coin tosses seem a bit silly, you can use www.wheelofnames.com instead.
-Enter the names of the two schools into the space on the right of the screen, share your screen so both teams can see it and then spin the wheel.
-The winner will be announced and they're the affirmative.
+Enter the names of the two schools into the space on the right of the screen, share your screen and then spin the wheel to find out who the affirmative will be.